APPROACH TO THE PATIENT Acute Visual Loss or Double Vision

 Deficits in visual fields caused by lesions affecting visual pathways.

 TRANSIENT OR SUDDEN VISUAL LOSS

-Amaurosis fugax (transient monocular blindness; a TIA of the retina) usually occurs from a retinal embolus often arising from severe ipsilateral carotid stenosis.
+Amaurosis fugax (transient monocular blindness; a TIA of the retina) usually occurs from a retinal embolus often arising from ipsilateral carotid stenosis or the heart.
 Prolonged occlusion of the central retinal artery results in classic fundus appearance of a milky, infarcted retina with cherry red fovea.
-Any pt with compromise of the retinal circulation should be evaluated promptly for stroke risk factors (e.g., carotid atheroma, heart disease, atrial fibrillation).
-Occipital cortex lesions can be confused with amaurosis fugax because many pts mistakenly ascribe symptoms to their left or right eye, when in fact they are occurring in the left or right hemifield of both eyes.
+Any pt with compromise of the retinal circulation should be evaluated promptly for stroke risk factors (e.g., carotid atheroma, structural heart disease, atrial fibrillation).
+Occipital cortex lesions can be confused with amaurosis fugax because many pts mistakenly ascribe symptoms to their left or right eye when in fact they are occurring in the left or right hemifield of both eyes.
 Interruption of blood flow to the visual cortex causes sudden graying of vision, occasionally with flashing lights or other symptoms that mimic migraine.
 The history may be the only guide to the correct diagnosis.
 Pts should be questioned about the precise pattern and duration of visual loss and other neurologic symptoms, especially those of posterior circulation dysfunction such as diplopia, vertigo, numbness, or weakness.

-Malignant systemic hypertension can cause visual loss from exudates, hemorrhages, cotton-wool spots (focal nerve fiber layer infarcts), and optic disc edema.
+Marked systemic hypertension can cause visual loss from exudates, hemorrhages, cotton-wool spots (focal nerve fiber layer infarcts), and optic disc edema.

 In central or branch retinal vein occlusion, the fundus examination reveals engorged, phlebitic veins with extensive retinal hemorrhages.

 In age-related macular degeneration, characterized by extensive drusen and scarring of the pigment epithelium, leakage of ...